 One common issue is making questions mandatory and not providing a “Not Applicable” or other opt-out style response.
 Forcing people to respond with they don’t want to will just generate inaccurate data.

-Again good question design and survey execution can eliminate many of these issues.
+Again good customer survey design and execution can eliminate many of these issues.